apigee/trireme-jdbc/README.md

 ### Testing

-The tests are written in Mocha but won't work because Mocha doesn't support Node.
-Instead, do the following:
+"npm test" will test this module using the Trireme binary that it depends on, and also using the HSQLDB driver included with the distribution.

+In order to test with another database, do the following:

 1. Edit "testconf/config.js" to reflect your database.
 Default is hsqldb.
 2. Get your JDBC driver and put it somewhere.
 For instance, the "drivers" directory.
 3. Set the environment variable TRIREME_CLASSPATH to point to the JDBC driver JAR from the previous step.
 4. Run "mocha" with "trireme" rather than just running mocha.
-Better to show that...

 For example: